ethereum/EIPs/EIPS/eip-draft-whisper.md

 ## Motivation

-It is necessary to specify the standard for Whipser messages in order to ensure forward compatibility of different Whisper clients.
+It is necessary to specify the standard for Whisper messages in order to ensure forward compatibility of different Whisper clients.

 ## Specification